 “Don’t do it, Kane,” pleaded Dylan one last time, grabbing his sleeve, pulling his arm towards him.
 “Let someone else be the hero.”

 “There is no one else.”
 He glanced around.
 “There’s only us.
 Only me.
-And I will come back, do you hear me?
-I’m a trained fireman, and she’s what? – some ginormous alien battle-queen god.
+And I will come back; do you hear me?
+I’m a trained fireman and she’s what? – some ginormous alien battle-queen god.
 No contest!”
-He grew serious.
-“I do need to ask one thing – just in case,” he quickly added.
+His face grew serious.
+“I do need to ask one favour – just in case,” he quickly added.
 “Can you please find January and tell her I’m sorry?
 I know I was unfair and immature and – well, a dick.
 Just say I’m sorry, okay?”

 “You’ll tell her yourself.”
 Dylan threw his brother’s arm away.
 “But yes, if it makes you feel better, I’ll tell her.”

 “Thanks.”
 When Dylan dropped his head, he said, “Listen, kid: Mum and Dad would have been proud of you.
 I am too.
 You’ve been amazing – strong and smart and – and I couldn’t have asked for a better little brother.”
 He took him in a bear hug, kissed his hair, then stepped away in embarrassment.

 The chanting stopped.
 They turned their heads and watched as Q’assog-tha started her descent, walking down the cliff the way a lizard or a snail would, face first, clinging to the rock in defiance of gravity.